-Identification and authentication: The evaluator would only devise some basic, mostly implicit testing of the Identification and authentication functions in TSO/E, rlogin, ftp, su and JES, since these functions would be exercised extensively during the test activity by the testers.
+- Identification and authentication: The evaluator would only devise some basic, mostly implicit testing of the Identification and authentication functions in TSO/E, ftp, su and JES, since these functions would be exercised extensively during the test activity by the testers.
 The testers tests focused on the Kerberos based authentication mechanisms.
+In addition the testers exercised the newly added sudo function with regard to I&A. - Discretionary access control: The evaluator focused on UNIX System Services ACLs, which also implicitly test UNIX permission bits.
+Other DAC tests involved - USS IPC (all system calls for messages, semaphores and shared memory) - DAC for different USS objects (device special files, IPC objects, directories) - z/OS dataset access - security-relevant USS system calls

-- Discretionary access control: The evaluator focused on UNIX System Services ACLs, which also implicitly test UNIX permission bits.
-Other DAC tests involved - USS IPC (all system calls for messages, semaphores and shared memory) - DAC for different USS objects (device special files, IPC objects, directories) - z/OS dataset access - security-relevant USS system calls - Mandatory Access Control: The evaluator re-ran their own tests on mandatory access control checks for data sets and Unix System Services files as their own regression tests.
-Testing of the write down override capability provided by FACILITY class profiles was also performed. - Audit: Tests were used to check auditing of changes to the system clock. - Security Management: The evaluator decided to devise no special tests here, since the setup of the test environment and the setup / cleanup of the tests would already include a major portion of the TSF found here.
+- Mandatory Access Control: The evaluator re-ran their own tests on mandatory access control checks for data sets and Unix System Services files as their own regression tests.
+Testing of the writedown override capability provided by FACILITY class profiles was also performed. - Communication security: The evaluator chose to ensure that secure communications channels (SSL, Kerberos and Intrusion Detections functions) did not contain hidden platform specific implementation errors by testing interoperability with non-zSeries systems.
+Application-transparent TLS (AT-TLS) was also tested to work with a non-z/OS platform, checking different policy settings. - Audit: Tests were used to check auditing of changes to the system clock. - Security Management: The evaluator decided to devise no special tests here, since the setup of the test environment and the setup/cleanup of the tests would already include a major portion of the TSF found here. - TOE Self Protection: The only function to be suitably testable is object re-use, where the evaluator decided to focus on the issue of memory pages probably containing left-over information.
+All other self-protection features are properties that could not be easily be "challenged" by evaluator tests.

-For the set of developer tests to be re-run, the evaluator chose an approach supplementing their own tests and focusing on functionality changed since the previous evaluation.
+For the set of developer tests to be re-run and observed, the evaluator chose an approach supplementing their own tests and focusing on functionality changed since the previous evaluation.